top of page

 to give and to receive.

-This is the promise that opens the scene, and throughout the performance, we will build, minute by minute, that longed-for joy of the community.
+This is the promise that opens the scene, and throughout the show we will build, minute by minute, that shared joy that unites the community.

-Inspired by the agricultural calendar and its festive rituals, the play explores the act of giving and receiving through the relationship between human beings, their community, nature, and the cosmos.
+Inspired by the agricultural calendar and its festive rites, the show explores the gesture of giving and exchange, weaving the connection between humanity, community, nature, and the cosmos.

-The relentless struggle of this Andean warrior to keep traditions alive becomes a contemporary manifesto in favor of celebrating life and reaffirming the right to identity.
+This Andean warrior's relentless struggle to keep traditions alive becomes a contemporary manifesto for the celebration of life and the right to identity.

-Here, life is celebrated in all its forms...
+Here we celebrate life in all its forms...

 It is celebrated with all forms of life...